18F/handbook/_pages/about-us/offices/chicago.md

 ### <a id="bathrooms"></a>Bathrooms

-Bathrooms are just down the hall from the 18F office.
+Bathrooms are just down the hall from the TTS office.

 ### <a id="mail"></a>Mail